twinfoundation/blob-storage/packages/blob-storage-service/docs/reference/functions/initSchema.md

 > **initSchema**(): `void`

-Initialize the schema for the blob storage service.
+Initialize the schema for the blob storage entities.

 ## Returns